Introduction

 Agave

-Agave syrup is particularly high in fructose, containing about 80%.
-For reference, HFCC (high fructose corn syrup) contains only about 55% fructose.
+Agave syrup is particularly high in fructose, containing up to 80%.
+For reference, HFCS (high fructose corn syrup) contains only about 55% fructose.
 Because of this, agave has a lower glycemic index than sugar, but does not necessarily make it healthier when consumed in large amounts.

 Coconut Sugar